PlaidCloud/website/content/en/docs/tasks/configure-pod-container/security-context.md

 {{< feature-state for_k8s_version="v1.23" state="stable" >}}

-By default, Kubernetes recursively changes ownership and permissions for the contents of each volume to match the `fsGroup` specified in a Pod's `securityContext` when that volume is mounted.
+By default, PlaidCloud recursively changes ownership and permissions for the contents of each volume to match the `fsGroup` specified in a Pod's `securityContext` when that volume is mounted.
 For large volumes, checking and changing ownership and permissions can take a lot of time, slowing Pod startup.
-You can use the `fsGroupChangePolicy` field inside a `securityContext` to control the way that Kubernetes checks and manages ownership and permissions for a volume.
+You can use the `fsGroupChangePolicy` field inside a `securityContext` to control the way that PlaidCloud checks and manages ownership and permissions for a volume.

 **fsGroupChangePolicy** -  `fsGroupChangePolicy` defines behavior for changing ownership and permission of the volume